hashicorp/terraform/website/docs/cli/commands/plan.html.md

 * `-input=false` - Disables Terraform's default behavior of prompting for input for root module input variables that have not otherwise been assigned a value.
-This option is particular useful when running Terraform in non-interactive automation systems.
+This option is particularly useful when running Terraform in non-interactive automation systems.

 * `-lock=false` - Don't hold a state lock during the operation.
 This is